 Verify that platform is supported by a flat, stable surface before putting slack on the primary suspension wire rope.

-Push in the green power button and the \$\ddot\text{DOWN}\$ operation button to wind the primary suspension wire rope out of the hoist.
+Push in the \$\diamondot DOWN operation button to wind the primary suspension wire rope out of the hoist.
 To remove the last 15 inches (40 cm) of wire rope, if necessary, grab the wire rope above the insertion point, hold the overspeed brake reset knob in the reset position (vertical) and slowly pull the primary suspension wire rope out of the hoist.